UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 - Option to turn on Places Autocomplete feature.
 [Learn More](https://lpacwp.com/docs/getting-started/google-cloud-console/places-autocomplete-feature/) [FREE]
 - Customizable Map container [FREE]
 - Automatically translated map buttons based on the website's language (set in WordPress' general settings) [FREE]
+- Store locations - display your store locations on the map [FREE]
-- Custom Google Maps designs [Pro]
+- Custom Google Maps designs [PRO]
-- Custom Marker Icons [Pro]
+- Custom Marker Icons [PRO]
-- Export Order Locations [Pro]
+- Export Order Locations [PRO]
+- Plot Orders on a map - See where your orders are coming from and determine your most popular order locations [PRO]
-- Multiple Customer Saved Addresses [Pro]
+- Multiple Customer Saved Addresses [PRO]
-- Shipping Cost by Region [Pro]
+- Shipping Cost by Region [PRO]
+- Shipping Cost by Distance [PRO]
+- Shipping Cost by Store Location [PRO]
-- Shipping Cost by Distance [Pro]
+- Shipping Cost by Store Location Distance [PRO]
+- Multi-store distance pricing - Set the cost by distanced based on the origin store the customer selected.
+[PRO]
-- Show/Hide Map based on Shipping Zone [Pro]
+- Show/Hide Map based on Shipping Zone [PRO]
-- Hide Map until a minimum cart total is reached [Pro]
+- Hide Map until a minimum cart total is reached [PRO]
-- Hide Map when a maximum cart total is reached [Pro]
+- Hide Map when a maximum cart total is reached [PRO]
-- More Map Visibility Rules [Pro]
+- More Map Visibility Rules [PRO]
-- Restrict Places Autocomplete feature to selected countries [Pro]
+- Restrict Places Autocomplete feature to selected countries [PRO]
 - Have a feature in mind?
 Feel free to submit it on the support forum.
 - And More

-### Support for:
+### LPAC has support for the following custom checkout page plugins:

 - WooFunnels Funnel Builder Plugin for WordPress
 - Fluid Checkout for WooCommerce
+- Online Ordering System For Restaurants & Local Retail by Orderable

 #### Location Picker at Checkout is the last WooCommerce checkout map plugin you'll need.